 Dr. Brad Sachs is a psychologist, educator, consultant and best-selling author specializing in clinical work with children, adolescents, couples, and families, in Columbia, Maryland, and the Founder and Director of The Father Center, a program designed to meet the needs of new, expectant, and experienced fathers.

-His previous book was EMPTYING THE NEST: LAUNCHING YOUR YOUNG ADULT TOWARD SUCCESS AND SELF-RELIANCE.
+His most recent previous books were FAMILY-CENTERED TREATMENT WITH STRUGGLING YOUNG ADULTS: A CLINICIAN'S GUIDE TO THE TRANSITION FROM ADOLESCENCE TO AUTONOMY and EMPTYING THE NEST: LAUNCHING YOUR YOUNG ADULT TOWARD SUCCESS AND SELF-RELIANCE.

 He is the author of numerous other books, including WHEN NO ONE UNDERSTANDS: LETTERS TO A TEENAGER ON LIFE, LOSS, AND THE HARD ROAD TO ADULTHOOD, which was based on his between-sessions correspondence with a suicidal adolescent whom he was treating; and THE GOOD ENOUGH CHILD: HOW TO HAVE AN IMPERFECT FAMILY AND BE PERFECTLY SATISFIED, which was named as an Editor's Choice by Amazon.com and became its best-selling parenting title that year.
 It was featured on NBC's The Today Show, and was excerpted in Family Circle Magazine.